hqiu-nju/LUT_bulkrename/README.md

 # LUT_bulkrename
-A script to rename LUT files for CaptureOne
+A script to bulk rename rename LUT files for CaptureOne